Nonlinear Classical Fields: Nonlinear electromagnetic field

 The states with $ {u^2\equiv 0}$ contain the usual electromagnetic waves.
 In case $ {u^2 >0}$ the field has electric charge, these are the electric states of the field.
 If $ {u^2 <0}$ then these are the magnetic states of field, the ones have the electric charge equal to zero.

 Correspondingly, at least the local coordinate systems exist where: the charged states have positive energy and zero impulse; the magnetic states have zero energy and not zero impulse.
 Of course, these did not mean that the magnetic states are moving with super light velocity.
 The example is the usual electric current in usual conductor.
 For magnetic and electric states the attribute 'velocity' has different physical meaning.
+Here the remarks are relevant.
+In classical electrodynamics the charge but not electromagnetic energy is conserved quantity that is repairing by invoke the dissipation of field energy on the particles.
+In nonlinear model, pure electromagnetic systems with zero as well as nonzero charge and without particles can exist.
+Maybe someone carefully regards the energy conservation low for coupled w- and electromagnetic fields.

 Typically, the electromagnetic waves are states without electric charge and with periodical phase.
 Thus nonlinear electromagnetic waves are magnetic states of the field.

 For description of nonlinear waves it is conveniently to choose the coordinate system where the scalar part of electromagnetic potential is equal to zero.
 From Maxwell nonlinear equations follow that the four vectors $ {A, u}$ are collinear then in appropriate coordinate system both scalar potentials are equal to zero, $ {A_0=0, u_0=0}$.